Heavy rains in Cuba leave 3 dead, 1 missing

 COVID Helps ‘Made in USA’ Goods Compete With Chinese Exports

-/in News/by CNPTVWashington – As China’s COVID-containment lockdowns stall goods en route to price-conscious U.S. consumers, New Jersey manufacturer Mitch Cahn is finding traces of gold in the snapped links of the global supply chain.
+Washington – As China’s COVID-containment lockdowns stall goods en route to price-conscious U.S. consumers, New Jersey manufacturer Mitch Cahn is finding traces of gold in the snapped links of the global supply chain.

 Eleven miles from Manhattan, business is surging at Cahn’s textile company, which boasts a 100% local supply chain.